 - Personal Protective Equipment.
 OSHA.
 Includes a PPE PowerPoint presentation created by the OSHA Training Institute intended as an aid to authorized OSHA Outreach Instructors teaching PPE safety.

 - PPE Workshop Lesson Plan.
 National Institute of Environmental Health Sciences (NIEHS).
 Applicable for hazardous waste worker and emergency response training.
 Exercise for reinforcing and enhancing worker's knowledge of PPE.

 PPE in Agriculture

-Personal Protective Equipment (PPE).
+- Personal Protective Equipment (PPE).
 National Ag Safety Database (NASD).
 Some tasks on the farm contain hazards that must be done wearing personal protective clothing and/or specialized safety equipment if workers are to be safe.
 This page discusses various hazards and PPE typically found on farms.

-Emergency Response Guidebook (ERG).
-US Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA).
+- Emergency Response Guidebook (ERG).
+U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA).
 Provides guidance for firefighters, police, and other emergency services personnel who may be the first to arrive at the scene of a transportation incident involving a hazardous material.
-This guidebook was developed jointly by the US Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT).
+This guidebook was developed jointly by the U.S. Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT).

-Exemption for Religious Reason from Wearing Hard Hats.
-STD 01-06-005 [STD 1-6.5], (1994, June 20).
+- Exemption for Religious Reason from Wearing Hard Hats.
+STD 01-06-005 [STD 1-6.5], (June 20, 1994).
 OSHA Instruction STD 1-6.5 dated June 20, 1994 states that OSHA has granted an exemption from citations to employers of employees who, for reasons of personal religious convictions, object to wearing hard hats in the workplace.